ARCANESOFT/ARCANESOFT/README.md

 | Package                                                            | Description                                                                                  |
 | ------------------------------------------------------------------ | -------------------------------------------------------------------------------------------- |
 | [arcanedev/laravel-lang](https://github.com/ARCANEDEV/LaravelLang) | Translations manager and checker for Laravel 5 based on 'caouecs/Laravel-lang' translations. |

+## Security

+If you discover any security related issues, please email arcanedev-maroc@gmail.com instead of using the issue tracker.